shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Feet
 Next up is the feet.
 The feet are a fairly quick and simple set-up that will require:
  - a M3 hex screwdriver
- - 8 silver servo M3 screws
+ - 8x silver servo M3 screws
- - 2 servo horns
+ - 2x servo horns
- - 2 black rubber spacers from the motor package
+ - 2x black rubber spacers from the motor package
- - 2 black M3 screws from the motor package
+ - 2x black M3 screws from the motor package
- - 2 JST cables
+ - 2x JST cables
+ - Motor ID 14
+ - Motor ID 17

 Pre-threading the plastic screw holes with the silver M3 screws before assembly.
 <!--Then attach the servos by aligning them upright to the sky.
 Add the rubber spacers onto the screw notches that will attach to the lower legs as this will help stabilize our screws in the frame (see figure below).
 Lastly, attach the JST cables into the space on the back of the servos.
 The final product should look like the figure below.-->